Reporting Exam Concerns to Credentia and

 - Candidates are encouraged to review the Candidate Handbook prior to scheduling an examination.

 - The minimum number of Candidates required for the skills exam is five (5).
-Otherwise, the exam will be cancelled.
+Otherwise, the exam will be

 - Test sites are classified as either a Regional Test Site (RTS) or an In-Facility Test Site (INF).